akashmausa/New-project-Demo/README.md

 # New-project-Demo
 Demo model
 <br>
-Trying to make the project more Effective and Inovative Author :- REMURAJ
+Trying to make the project more Effective and Inovative<br>
+Author :- REMURAJ